Ninja-nick-s/Ninja-nick-s/README.md

 ### Hi there 👋

-I am Nikhil a passionate and creative developer from &nbsp;with a strong interest in Open-Source. 🎯
+I am Nikhil a passionate and creative developer &nbsp;with a strong interest in Open-Source. 🎯

-I mostly work with javascript .☁️🚀
+I mostly work with javascript .

 <p float="left">